Terms and Conditions

 Insurance You are strongly advised to take out adequate travel insurance to cover your visit.
 We are pleased to advise as required.

 Feedback: Rose of Dubrovnik continues to strive to satisfy the needs of our guests, and we welcome your feedback at any stage of your booking or stay with us.
-We will also be contacting you after your departure to invite feedback again, and participation in our annual prize.
+We will also be contacting you after your departure to invite feedback again.

 Owners and landlords: Renting a property can be negotiated through the manager, Meliha Taslaman, who will arrange inspection, photo-shoot, and discuss terms.
 All photographs taken by our representatives, and the names allocated to each property is for the sole use of Rose of Dubrovnik for marketing and sales.
 Neither photos nor the names of properties are permitted to be used in any other context whether online or printed form, without prior written permission from our manager.
 Generally, we will not accept new properties once season has commenced.

 All enquiries regarding our terms and conditions can be forwarded to our managers: Mrs. Maja Bedek Krkić or Meliha Taslaman, Od Puča 16, Dubrovnik 20,000; tel: +385(0) 989613630 or +385(0)915967508